ocruzv/chia-plot-manager/README.md

 # Chia Plot Manager (GUI)
-This is a Multiplatform (Windows, Linux, MacOS) Chia Plot Manager with GUI, compatible with the [https://github.com/madMAx43v3r/chia-plotter](Madmax Chia Plotter)
+This is a Multiplatform (Windows, Linux, MacOS) Chia Plot Manager with GUI, compatible with the [Madmax Chia Plotter](https://github.com/madMAx43v3r/chia-plotter)

 🚀 Why not use this?